 Luckily, you now have a process to follow in case you ever get stuck on a coding problem in an interview.
 The best thing you can do is to study and prepare as much as you can before your interview.

-To learn more about how to prepare for your coding interview, check out Educative’s course Decode the Coding Interview.
+To learn more about how to prepare for your coding interview, check out Educative’s Grokking Coding Interview Patterns series.
 Our coding interview prep isn’t based on arbitrary brainteasers.
-You’ll break down 100+ real-world problems from real companies with hands-on explanations.
+You’ll learn to recognize coding patterns and learn how to solve hundreds of different coding interview questions.